leela-zero/leela-zero/README.md

 # I just want to play right now

-A small network with some very limited training from human games is available here: https://sjeng.org/zero/best.txt.zst.
+A small network with some very limited training from human games is available here: https://sjeng.org/zero/best.txt.zip.

 It's not very strong right now (and it's trained from human games, boo!).
 It will clobber gnugo, but lose to any serious engine.
 Hey, you said you just wanted to play right now!

 I plan to update this network with more or better training when available - just feeding it into this program will make it stronger.
-Unzip it with unzstd (zstandard/zstd package) and specify it on the command line with the -w option.
+Unzip it and specify the weights.txt file on the command line with the -w option.

 # Compiling